Scan to see the list

 The Caldecott Medal is presented annually to the artist of the most distinguished American picture book for children.
 It is awarded by the Association for Library Service to Children, a division of the American Library Association.
 The Award is restricted to artists who are citizens or residents of the United States.
 The Caldecott Medal was named in honor of nineteenth-century English illustrator Randolph Caldecott.
 Randolph Caldecott (1846-1886) is often called the “father of the picture book."

-The Batchelder Award is given to an American publisher for a children's book considered to be the most outstanding of those books originally published in a language other than English in a country other than the United States, and subsequently translated into English and published in the United States.
+The Batchelder Award is unusual in that it is given to an American publisher for a children's book considered to be the most outstanding of those books originally published in a language other than English in a country other than the United States, and subsequently translated into English and published in the United States.
+The Mildred L. Batchelder Award references a given work, its translator, and author.

 Newbery Medal